When we ask anyone outside of Canada what Canada’s capital is, we tend to get a lot of wrong answers.

-Perhaps FlightHub’s most recommended Ottawa attraction, the Rideau Canal is one of Canada’s most popular and iconic sites – and a UNESCO World Heritage Site.
+One of Canada’s most popular and iconic sites, the Rideau Canal is a top Ottawa attraction – and a UNESCO World Heritage Site.

 For decades, families have skated and played ice hockey on the canal.
 Skating in winter, in fact, is what the Rideau Canal is most famous for today.

-You’ll love skating on the groomed “Skateway,” which stretches for almost five miles from Ottawa’s downtown area to Dows Lake (together, the canal and Dows Lake form the “largest, naturally frozen skating rink in the world”).
+You’ll love skating on the groomed “Skateway.”
+It stretches for almost five miles from Ottawa’s downtown area to Dows Lake.

 Gliding along the ice as a way of getting around has even been done by members of Parliament and prime ministers over the years!